Arden Gardeners: transforming Arden’s Gardens

 Finn has been researching public bench designs and particularly likes the idea of creating benches with wrought iron ends that often feature intricate pattern.
 These benches are usually recognised by their wooden slats (easily replaced) and black, detailed patterned ends with arm handle.
 Finn tells us that traditionally these were painted green or an orange iron oxide colour and were only painted black after Queen Victoria died.

-We meet local resident Brian and his neighbour who would like to see a pear tree in one of the planting holes.
+We meet local residents Brian and Josephine who would like to see a pear tree in one of the planting holes.
 We talk to Linda and her friend Pat again who would like to see yellow roses in memory of Linda’s mother, Kate, who used to grow roses there.
 Local resident Sheffy talks to us, who has lived in the area for many years.
 He likes the seating with iron ends and the idea of these being unique and for the community to enjoy!

 29 November– we started tidying the site, paying particular attention to the dirty and moss covered brick planters, tired soil and dug out the dead tree.
 Many of the Arden estate gardening and cleaning team were on hand to support with equipment.
 Linda kindly made us a cup of tea and our energy was fuelled by her generous supply of custard creams!

 4 December– we continued tidying the brickwork and this time Kevin, the Arden estate gardener, provided us with a much needed hose pipe which enabled us to give the ground a good clean and sweep.
 We discovered that some of the drainage channels have been filled in, which is an area that the hard landscapers need to pay particular attention to in their renovation of the site.